kdplabs/career-smithery/content/blog/job-blues-signs-it-s-time-to-quit-your-toxic-workp.md

 ## Finding a Healthier Workplace: Moving Forward

 Leaving a toxic job can be a difficult but ultimately liberating decision.
 Remember, you deserve to work in an environment where you feel valued, respected, and supported.
 Take your time to find a new job that aligns with your values and goals.
-Use our Career Planner to create a personalized roadmap for your professional growth.
-[Use our Career Planner](/career-planner) to create a personalized roadmap for your professional growth.
+[Use our Career Planner](https://careersmithery.com/solutions/career-planner) to create a personalized roadmap for your professional growth.

 *   **Research Companies:** Before accepting a new job, research the company culture and values.
 Look for companies that prioritize employee well-being and create a positive work environment.
 *   **Trust Your Gut:** If something feels off during the interview process, trust your intuition.
 Don't ignore red flags or warning signs.